Ansem93/Autohotkey-Automatic-switch-multiple-monitor-and-tv/README.md

 1) First off you need monitor profile switcher and autohotkey: https://sourceforge.net/projects/monitorswitcher/ https://www.autohotkey.com/
-3) create 2 profiles: desk and TV
+3) create 2 profiles: desk and TV based on what you need.
+My desk profile has the TV (monitor 3 for Windows) disabled while TV has Monitor 1 and 2 disabled to keep only TV turned on
  - If you want to use the test script assign them the shortcut ctr+alt+shift+8 and ctr+alt+shift+9
 3) Create the folder Links inside the autohotkey directory ("C:\Program Files\AutoHotkey).
 4) Copy the whatsapp shortcut in it, if you want also other apps you want to open